OmenApps/django-directed/docs/terminology.md

 ## Clan

 The clan of a node includes all ancestor nodes, the node itself, and all descendant nodes.
+In graph theory, this can be refered to as the maximal paths through a given node.

 In this example, the *clan* for node `F` includes nodes `A`, `C`, `E`, `H`, and `I`.